-This pattern is being kept under regular review, so please check our Calendar page of services and events and also our Home>News page, where our church wardens are providing weekly updates about our provision of services - most recently No. 25, for the week beginning the Second Sunday of Easter, 11 April.
+This pattern is being kept under regular review, so please check our Calendar page of services and events and also our Home>News page, where our Church Wardens are providing weekly updates about our provision of services - most recently No. 25, for the week beginning the Second Sunday of Easter, 11 April.

 Click on the “+” signs for more information about each item.

-Mid week services cancelled during the coronavirus pandemic (but see above for our weekly Wednesday morning online services).
+Mid week services in church cancelled during the coronavirus pandemic (but see above for our weekly Wednesday morning online services).
 Watch out for new announcements.